 With regards to the housing unit of the hair dryer, the overall design has a major impact on sound pressure level output.
 For example, by designing a hair dryer whose length from the inlet to the exit, divided by the diameter of the nozzle is equal to a non-dimensional value of 3, would decrease the impact the overall sound pressure level.
-Based on research regarding non-dimensional results from lengths divided by diameters, ranging from 0 to 3, the overall sound pressure level decreases as the length over the diameter is increased.
+Based on research regarding non-dimensional results from lengths divided by diameters, ranging from 0 to 3, the overall sound pressure level decreases as the length over the diameter is increased; this can be found below (Figure 5).